-I know, and I'm pleased with the work we're doing together ...
-WJC: and the agreements with with Ukraine, Kazakhstan, and Belarus.
+I know, and I'm pleased with the work we're doing together WJC: and the agreements with with Ukraine, Kazakhstan, and Belarus.
 However, just before I left to come here, I received a report from a committee that advises me on science.
 It contained distressing information, and I want to share it with you.
-They concluded that nuclear materials in Russia are quite well managed and secure in ... terms of not being subject to sale on the black market or deterioration of safequards on fissile materials under the control of MINATOM, i.e, non-military material.
-We can't resolve this today, and I won't say anything about itpublicly.
-Among other things, we need to get on to the an above we subject of European security.
-But let's ask VP Gore and PM Chernomyrdin to study it and make recommendations to us. ... it is all
+They concluded that nuclear materials in Russia are quite well managed and secure in terms of not being subject to sale on the black market or diverted.
+But they expressed concern about a deterioration of safeguards on fissile materials under the control of MINATOM, i.e, non-military material.
+We can't resolve this today, and I won't say anything about it publicly.
+Among other things, we need to get on to the subject of European security.
+But let's ask VP Gore and PM Chernomyrdin to study it and make recommendations to us.

-Good, but I want to say we have our problems; one his this want to say we have Tomsk-7 -- a huge facilities -- where we produce nuclear of productions materials.
+BNY: Good, but I want to say we have our problems; one is Tomsk-7 -- a huge facilities -- where we produce nuclear materials.
 I've been there; it's huge.
-If we close it, we won't be able to provide electicity to an entire city ----that depends on it.
-So we need to build a new atomic it is a second to build a new at The problem so far is that we don't have zerough money: A transfer of the control But eventually we won't have any power plants that produce the state of the state o weapons-grade material.
+If we close it, we won't be able to provide electicity to an entire city that depends on it.
+So we need to build a new atomic power station that will allow us to close down Tomsk-7.
+The problem so far is that we don't have enough money.
+But eventually we won't have any power plants that produce weapons-grade material.